Solinea/goldstone-server/docs/HACKING.md

 ### 5. Goldstone-test

-If you want to use the password-reset sequence in your test environment, edit `~/devel/goldstone-server/docker/config/goldstone-test.env` and add this line:
+If you want to use the password-reset sequence in your test environment, edit `~/devel/goldstone-server/docker/config/goldstone-test.env` and add this:

     EMAIL_HOST=172.24.4.1
+    EXTERNAL_HOSTNAME=localhost:8000

-**_Note: Configuring SMTP in a CI or integration test environment is beyond this document's scope._**
+**_Note: Configuring SMTP in an integration test environment is beyond this document's scope._**

 ### 6. Start postfix